 But after decades of human-based, adrenaline-fueled cold calling, we’ve recently entered an entirely new era.
 An era steered by intelligent, targeted prospecting, tuned by hyper-personalization and driven by data.

-Today we’ll be discussing a relatively old business selling model, but thanks to the technological innovations have created quite a buzz around lately - Account-Based Sales.
+Today we’ll be discussing a relatively old business selling model, which thanks to the technological innovations has created quite a buzz around itself lately - Account-Based Sales.

 - What is Account-Based Sales?